 There are customized scan options available from the interface and there are pop-up notifications every time something is blocked which can get annoying.

 The Bottom Line: ZoneAlarm is one of the best free antivirus programs for web surfers with one of the most powerful firewalls we’ve tested.
 However, you’ll have to sacrifice some of your PC processing power to run this program.

 Free Vs. Paid Antivirus

-It’s great to get paid protection if possible, but free apps are a worthy alternative.
+So, it’s always better to get paid protection if possible, but free apps are a worthy alternative in the meantime.
 You can also use the free trials for premium software if you ever need an added security boost.

 Excellent Protection at No Extra Cost

 Staying safe online is anybody’s given right.
 While many decide against premium security products because of the cost, it doesn’t mean you should forgo protection altogether.
 Free antivirus apps are an excellent alternative and will keep you safe from the vast majority of online threats.

 However, in this day of competing brands, it’s important to remember that you always get what you pay for.
 And while any antivirus is better than none, it may actually be worth upgrading to a paid antivirus for more robust protection and technical support that you may have to sacrifice by going with a free antivirus.